Bhakt (pejorative): The bhakt as sign of weakening democracy

 Prominent author, activist and journalist Aakar Patel argues that the irrational nature of a bhakt's arguments are detrimental primarily because it is faith-based: "Devotion is not a product of the intellect but that of passion.
 It is religious, and like in religion the bhakt here is also not concerned with the material world, and what happens in reality."

 Historian Ramachandra Guha has stated that bhakts essentially oppose the very concept of democracy and yet fail to recognise this hypocrisy: "Hero-worship is not uncommon in India.
 Indeed, we tend to excessively venerate high achievers in many fields.
 Millions of devotees on social media (as well as quite a few journalists) have succumbed to the most extreme form of hero-worship.
 More worryingly, one senior cabinet minister has called Narendra Modi a Messiah.
 A chief minister has insinuated that anyone who criticises the Prime Minister's policies is anti-national."

-Guha agrees that "at a nation-wide level the cult of Narendra Modi has had only one predecessor — that of Indira Gandhi".
+Guha adds that "at a nation-wide level the cult of Narendra Modi has had only one predecessor — that of Indira Gandhi".

 To his bhakts, celebrating Modi as divine incarnation also entailed battering the public image of those running against him in elections or questioning his policies.

-Multiple factors collectively contribute to the mindset observed among bhakts, reflecting a complex interplay of cultural, political, and psychological elements.
+Prime Minister Narendra Modi is often criticised for cultivating a personality cult.
+Numerous leaders and supporters of Modi's political party Bharatiya Janata Party (BJP) have fed this god-like persona.
+Shivraj Singh Chouhan, the chief minister of Madhya Pradesh, said in 2022, "He is superhuman and has traces of god in him."
+A Maharashtra BJP spokesperson described Prime Minister Narendra Modi as the "11th incarnation" of Lord Vishnu, a remark that drew ridicule by the opposition.
+Modi's guru-like demeanour became apparent very early to a lot of his supporters.
+"Importantly, the picturesque imagery of Modi visiting a number of Hindu religious sights further bolsters his saintly demeanor besides brandishing his deep-rooted Hindu credentials."

+Prime Minister Narendra Modi has himself often leaned into this self-deification and played to the apotheosis narrative in 2024 when he remarked that "Until my mother was alive, I had believed that perhaps my birth was a biological one, But after her death, when I look at my life experiences, I'm convinced that God has sent me here."

 The bhakt and their relationship with secularism

 While religion is now an integral part of Indian politics, India's Constitution has since independence in 1947 remained mostly secular in principle.
-Referring to Modi or BJP supporters as bhakts projects them as being in direct conflict with India's Constitution.

-Tharoor links Ambedkar's second warning to Narendra Modi.
+Shashi Tharoor refers to Ambedkar's warning directly when discussing Narendra Modi.
 "Ambedkar warned against "bhakti" or worship in politics, but we have a personality cult around the prime minister, encouraged by the ruling party, which makes him a larger-than-life figure.
 We admittedly had a similar deification around Indira Gandhi 50 years ago.
 And this is not what Ambedkar would have wanted."